-Click here four our court's Privacy Guidelines.
+Click here for our court's Privacy Guidelines.

-9. What do I do if I have to file immediately?
+9. What if I must file immediately, but can't complete all required forms?

-The following MUST be filed:

-- Official Form 1 Voluntary Petition - Official Form 21 Statement of Social Security Number - Credit Counseling Certificate (or indicate on Exhibit D a Request for Exemption or Exigent Circumstances) - Creditor Matrix (there must be at least one creditor on the creditor matrix)

-In addition, you must include the full filing fee of \$274 OR Form 3A - Application to Pay Filing Fee in Installments .
-See #5 above for information on the Chapter 13 filing fee.
+If you have to file a case immediately, you MUST file Official Form 1 Voluntary Petition, Official Form 21 Statement of Social Security Number(s), a credit counseling certificate from an approved credit counseling agency (or indicate on Exhibit D a Request for Exemption or Exigent Circumstances) and a creditor matrix.
+You must have at least one creditor on your creditor matrix.
+In addition, one of the following must accompany the petition at the time of filing: the full filing fee of \$299 OR Form 3A - Application to Pay Filing Fee in Installments OR Form B3B - Application for Waiver of the Chapter 7 Filing Fee.